Shweta5201/CloudComputingPageRank/README.md

+Page rank execution:

+step1:
+to parse the file and remove dangling links use parser.java command java -jar parser.jar inputwikidata no need to give output. generates output.txt

+step 2:
+use the output file generated in Pagerank.scala
+command:  spark-submit --class "Pagerank" --master local[2] jarname inputpath outputpath

+Graphx:
+for graphX directly input the wikiex data set

+For university same as pagerank

 Setting up EC2 Cluster:
 Namenode : ec2-54-211-31-67.compute-1.amazonaws.com

 1. Parsing the file in the links->target
 Using java, I parsed the file and removed the dangling links.
 The file generated is called output.txt.
 The syntax to run this parser is